-Stomach and Back Pain: 8 Causes (& What to Do)
+Stomach and Back Pain Together: 8 Causes & What It Means

-If your stomach and back pain is intense enough to interfere with your day to day activities, or if it is accompanied by other symptoms like nausea, vomiting, bloating, pain and burning with urination, or soft stools, you should see your doctor for assessment.
-He or she should identify the cause and initiate the most appropriate treatment.
+If your stomach and back pain is intense enough to interfere with your day to day activities, or if it is accompanied by other symptoms like nausea, vomiting, bloating, pain and burning with urination, or diarrhea you should see your doctor for assessment.
+He or she will assess you to identify the underlying cause and initiate the most appropriate treatment.

-Stomach and back pain, together, can be felt as a result of:
+Stomach and back pain together can be the result of:

 1. Kidney stones

-What to do: You should proceed to the hospital to determine the size of the kidney stones and to initiate treatment that can relieve pain and get rid of the stone.
+How to treat: You should proceed to the hospital to determine the size of the kidney stones and to initiate treatment that can relieve pain and get rid of the stone.
+Read about home remedies for kidney stones that you can use to complement your prescribed medical treatment.

 2. Spinal problems

 Spinal arthrosis causes back pain closer to the neck or lower back.
-Although spinal issues will mostly affect the spine, pain can also radiate to the stomach.
+Although spinal issues will mostly affect the spine, it is possible for pain to also radiate to the stomach.

-What to do: You should see in orthopedic surgeon for a lower spine x-ray to determine if there are any visible changes.
+How to treat:: You should see in orthopedic surgeon for a lower spine x-ray to determine if there are any visible changes.
 Pain can be treated with analgesics, anti-inflammatories or physiotherapy to improve posture and prevent worsening or complications (like a disc hernia or osteophytosis).

 3. Gas